The SNAP License Reauthorization Procedure

 At the time you send your completed application, the USDA will request that you submit supporting paperwork.
 Which documents they request is different for every business.
 Here are some documents they customarily ask for:

 Usually, the primary documentation request from the USDA will be followed by a request for revenue verification.
-The program specialist handling your application at the USDA must have evidence of whether or not you sell more hot/takeout food than qualifying inventory to deem you eligible for reauthorization.
-The specialist may ask that you hand in tax returns, sales records, invoice records, and bills of sale.
+The program handling your application at the USDA must have evidence of whether or not you sell more hot/takeout food than qualifying inventory to deem you eligible for reauthorization.
+The may ask that you hand in tax returns, sales records, invoice records, and bills of sale.
 If your records show that the majority of your food sales are cooked foods, your application will be denied.

 If it so happens that your sales data fit the USDA criteria, their next move is to evaluate your inventory.
 The most common method they use to accomplish this is by conducting an inspection of your store.
 If the inspection reveals that your store’s inventory misses the mark, you could be given a chance to submit your inventory records to the USDA for inspection.
 Other documents that can be of use include supplier invoices, grocery receipts and records of food purchases.
 These documents are good ways to show the USDA that you ordered and received sufficient amounts of the required staple foods within 21 days before the store visit.